apache/cloudstack-docs-install/source/configuration.rst

 Adding primary storage that is based on the SolidFire plug-in enables CloudStack to provide hard quality-of-service (QoS) guarantees.

-When used with Disk Offerings, an administrator is able to build an environment in which a data disk that a user creates leads to the dynamic creation of a SolidFire volume, which has guaranteed performance.
+When used with Compute or Disk Offerings, an administrator is able to build an environment in which a root or data disk that a user creates leads to the dynamic creation of a SolidFire volume, which has guaranteed performance.
 Such a SolidFire volume is associated with one (and only ever one) CloudStack volume, so performance of the CloudStack volume does not vary depending on how heavily other tenants are using the